SohamPawgi15/simple-weather-app/README.md

 MIT.
 Use it, remix it, share it—just don't sell it as your own.

+## PWA & GitHub Pages Subdirectory

+If you use GitHub Pages, your app is served from a subdirectory (e.g., /simple-weather-app/).
+Make sure:
+- Your manifest.json uses "start_url": "/simple-weather-app/"
+- All icon paths are local and referenced as "icon-192.png", "icon-512.png"
+- Your service worker caches and serves files from the subdirectory
+- You reference icons in index.html as <link rel="icon" href="icon-192.png">, etc.
+- Uninstall the old PWA and clear browser data before reinstalling after changes

 ---

 Thanks for checking out my project!
 If you use it or build on it, let me know—I'd love to see what you make.